Dr. Carly Sponarski

 Graduate Faculty in Ecology and Environmental Science

-Dr. Sponarski joined the Department of Wildlife, Fisheries, and Conservation Biology in August 2016.
+Dr. Sponarski was a member of the Department of Wildlife, Fisheries, and Conservation Biology between August 2016 and May 2021.
 Prior to moving to Orono, Dr. Sponarski was a postdoctoral scholar in Dr. Nicole Ardoin’s Social Ecology lab at Stanford University.
 She obtained her PhD from Memorial University of Newfoundland in St. John’s, Canada, in Natural Resource Management within the Geography Department; a M.E.Des (Environmental Science) from the University of Calgary in the Faculty of Environmental Design; and a BSc in Animal Biology from the University of British Columbia.

 - WLE 445: Management of Endangered and Threatened Species